TravelingTechGuy/racq/README.md

 A $0.01 per 10,000 API requests fee after the first million calls, and a standard bandwidth charges apply.

 ##Quick start
-1. Install the module into your project: `npm install racq`
+1. Install the module into your project: `npm install racq` or clone [this repository](https://github.com/travelingtechguy/racq.git)
-2. You can also clone [this repository](https://github.com/travelingtechguy/racq.git)
+2. Install all dependency modules: `npm install`
 2. Use the following code, providing your credentials and preferred region:
 ```
 var Queue = require('racq'),